A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Contributes and amplifies addictions such as drinking, gambling and other compulsive behaviors

-As you can see, the failure to effectively express anger in healthy way leads to an increase of aggression, hostility, cynicism.
-It ultimately damages both parties and createdistance and resentment.
+As you can see, the failure to effectively express anger in healthy way leads to an increase of aggression, hostility, and cynicism.
+It ultimately damages both parties and creates resistance and resentment.

-However, when anger is expressed in a balanced way and appropriate manner, anger can function as a tool for changing aversive behavior and overcome a barrier to intimacy.
+However, when anger is expressed in a balanced way and appropriate manner, anger can function as a tool for changing aversive behavior and overcoming a barrier to intimacy.

 Marriage Therapy in NYC